Skip to main content

 StrataSite® Public Event Planning

-The StrataSite® Public Event Plan online platform accounts for and connects many of the above moving parts and roles associated with planning and managing a safe and successful public event.
-The platform minimizes the chaos of an active threat event by giving responders across multiple agencies a tool to collaboratively build, share, and train around a plan online, including command and control and primary initial response information, plus worksheet data including dispatch/records task lists, agency contacts, radio templates, and more.
+The digital Incident Action Plan from StrataSite® accounts for and connects many of the above moving parts and roles associated with planning and managing a safe and successful public event.
+The platform minimizes the chaos of an active threat event by giving responders across multiple agencies a tool to collaboratively build, share, and train around a plan online, including command and control and primary initial response information, and worksheet data including dispatch/records task lists, agency contacts, radio templates, and more.
+Plans are created in digital formats for distribution or integration across most mobile devices.

 Shield Icon

-“StrataSite gives my team the online tools to build comprehensive incident action plans with the speed and accuracy that we've never had before.
+“StrataSite gives my team the online tools to build comprehensive Incident Action Plans with the speed and accuracy that we've never had before.
 It's a game changer.”

 - Sheriff Michael E. Heldman | Hancock County, Ohio